sigasi/sigasi_insights/faq.md

 If you still need to insert tabs in Block Selection Mode, you should **copy** a tab character first and subsequently **paste** it into the Block Selection.

+## How to create a component declaration ("Paste As" Emacs)

+Some other editors (most notably [Reto Zimmermann's Emacs VHDL Mode](/blog/emacs)) have the concept of **"port translation"**.
+You first copy the source code of an entity declaration, and then you can paste it as an instantiation or as a component declaration.

+Sigasi supports the same, but in a different way: using **Autocomplete**.
+You don't need to go find the original entity declaration, since Sigasi knows where to find it in your project.
+For example for instantiation: just start typing the **label name**, `:` and the word `entity` and press **Ctrl-Space** to trigger the autocomplete feature.

+Check out this screencast: [/screencasts/testbench].

 ## How to use Sigasi efficiently on multiple monitors/screens/desktops?

 Sigasi/Eclipse supports full multiscreen support.